tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Object 接口/分块上传/Upload Part - Copy_intl_en.md

 ## Description
-This API (Upload Part - Copy) is used to copy the parts of an object from the source path to the destination path.
-You can use x-cos-copy-source to specify the source object and use x-cos-copy-source-range to specify the byte range (allowed part size: 1 MB - 5 GB).
+This API is used to copy the parts of an object from the source path to the destination path.
+You can use `x-cos-copy-source` to specify the source object and use `x-cos-copy-source-range` to specify the byte range (allowed part size: 5 MB - 5 GB).

->
+>!
->- If the destination object and the source object are in different regions, and the part size of the destination object will exceed 5 GB, you need to use multipart upload or multipart copy API to copy the object.
+>- If the destination object and the source object are in different regions, and the part size of the destination object will exceed 5 GB, you will need to use multipart upload or multipart copy API to copy the object.
 >- To upload an object in parts, you must first initialize the multipart upload.
 A unique descriptor (upload ID) will be returned in the response of multipart upload initialization, which needs to be carried in the multipart upload request.

 ### Version
-If versioning is enabled for the bucket, x-cos-copy-source identifies the current version of the object being copied.
-If the current version is a delete marker and no version is specified for x-cos-copy-source, then COS will consider that the object has been deleted and return a 404 error.
-If you specify a versionId in x-cos-copy-sourceand and the versionId is a delete marker, COS will return an HTTP 400 error as the delete marker is not allowed as the version of x-cos-copy-source.
+If versioning is enabled for the bucket, `x-cos-copy-source` identifies the current version of the object to be copied.
+If the current version is a delete marker and no version is specified for `x-cos-copy-source`, COS will consider the object as a deleted object and return a 404 error.
+If you specify a `versionId` in `x-cos-copy-sourceand` and the `versionId` is a delete marker, COS will return an HTTP 400 error as it is not allowed to use a delete marker as the version of `x-cos-copy-source`.

 ## Request
 ### Sample Request